Is the coronavirus pandemic undermining German democracy? | DW | 21.10.2020

-Faced with ever more complex regulations, a debate has started of who should be making decisions.
-Critics argue Chancellor Angela Merkel and the State premiers are bypassing parliament in their bid to fight the pandemic.
+A heated debate is underway over who should decide on COVID-19 regulations in Germany.
+Critics argue that Chancellor Angela Merkel and the State premiers are bypassing parliament in their bid to fight the pandemic.

 Repeatedly Chancellor Merkel met with all sixteen premiers of Germany's powerful federal states to decide on measures to curb the coronavirus pandemic.